Oil Painting for Beginners - Everything You Need to Know to Get Started

 Canvases and Panels

-Best of the affordable canvases: Blick Studio cotton canvases and Blick Premier cotton canvases.
-These canvases have some texture and are great for acrylic paint, heavier applications of mediums, and abstract pieces.
+Blick Studio cotton canvases and Blick Premier cotton canvases have some texture and are great for acrylic paint, heavier applications of mediums, and abstract pieces.
 The canvases are also back-stapled to the frames, which makes it easy to remove if re-framing is ever needed in the future.
 The Premier canvases are going to be a heavier weight and higher quality than the Studio canvases, and more expensive.
-So, if you're just starting out, go ahead and get the studio canvases.
+So, if you just want to practice, go ahead and get the studio canvases.

-Alternative painting surfaces include panels that are free of acid and that are structurally sound include hardboards, panels, and canvas mounted on panels.
+Alternative painting surfaces include hardboards, panels, and canvas mounted on panels.
 One of the upsides of using panels is that they are flat and smooth and don't "give" when you rest your hand on them.
-Panels are less flexible than canvases, which means over time the paint itself is less likely to crack due to movement.
+Panels are less flexible than canvases (you may hear people refer to them as rigid surfaces or rigid substrates).
+Over time, paint on rigid substrates is less likely to crack due to movement.
+In other words, they are more archival.
 However, one of the downsides of panels is that because they are less flexible than canvases they are more easily damaged when bumped.
 Consider getting a small board or panel to see if you prefer painting on them over stretched canvas.

 Oil Painting Process